OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 https://github.com/ActiveState/appdirs/blob/a54ea98feed0a7593475b94de3a359e9e1fe8fdb/appdirs.py#L45-L97
 can be a good reference.

-As this database might be accesse by several threads or processes at the same time, the code accessing to it will carefully honour SQLite3 errors regarding to locks, to do appropriate retries if another thread/process is currently locking the database.
+As this database might be accessed by several threads or processes at the same time, the code accessing to it will carefully honour SQLite3 errors regarding to locks, to do appropriate retries if another thread/process is currently locking the database.
 Accesses requiring a modification of the database will